Financial Early Neutral Evaluation (FENE)

-The second type of ENE process is Financial Early Neutral Evaluation (FENE).
-FENE cases are generally handled by one evaluator (either a lawyer or a CPA) who has a substantial understanding of financial issues involved in divorce and family law matters.
+Financial Early Neutral Evaluation (FENE) cases are generally handled by one evaluator (either a lawyer or a CPA) who has a substantial understanding of financial issues involved in divorce and family law matters, such as property and asset valuation, spousal maintenance, real estate issues, cash flow, property division, debt division, pension analysis, tax analysis and lifestyle of the parties during the marriage.

-The SENE and FENE processes have been adopted by Family Courts in all counties in the Twin Cities metro area.
-Attorney & Mediator Randall A. Smith conducts court ordered SENE and FENE work and is on ENE rosters in several Twin Cities counties.
+The FENE process is completely confidential, and has been adopted by Family Courts in all counties in the Twin Cities metro area.
+Attorney & Mediator Randall A. Smith conducts court ordered and private FENE work and is on FENE rosters in several different Twin Cities counties.

-The benefit of using the ENE process is that it gives the parties a neutral evaluation of their case at the onset, in a confidential environment, and before the parties have spent considerable financial resources on the case.
-Most Judges are proponents of using the ENE process in Divorce and Family Law cases.
+The benefit of using the FENE process is that it gives the parties a financial neutral evaluation of their case at the onset, in a confidential environment, and before the parties have spent considerable financial resources on the case.
+Most Judges are proponents of using the FENE process in Divorce cases involving contested financial issues.

 Randall A. Smith is the founder and principal attorney of Lake Harriet Law Office and has practiced law since 1996.
 Mr. Smith earned his B.A. from Hamline University, his J.D. from Drake University and his M.B.A. from the University of St. Thomas.